Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Currently, five vaccines fall under shared clinical decision-making guidelines.

-Though, making sure insurance companies pay for them is rapidly becoming more of a concern and somehow CVS has managed to blend these two problems into one.
+However, making sure insurance companies pay for them is rapidly becoming more of a concern, and somehow, CVS has managed to blend these two problems into one.

 But the barrier between the CDC and FDA, simply by being two different agencies, leaves too much opportunity to muck things up.